-The ASLM Fellowship is arguably the first fully multidisciplinary fellowship in Australasia, open to all full members of the society – which means GPs and medical specialists, all other AHPRA registered practitioners, degree qualified allied health professionals, public health professionals, and researchers and educators in lifestyle medicine related fields.
+The ASLM Fellowship is arguably the first fully multidisciplinary fellowship in Australasia, open to all full members of the society – which means GPs and medical specialists, all other AHPRA registered practitioners, some degree qualified allied health professionals, public health professionals, and researchers and educators in lifestyle medicine related fields.
 Being a multidisciplinary fellowship means it can be undertaken from a clinical, public health, research or education perspective.

 Recognition of Prior Learning (RPL)

-Recognition of prior learning completed in the five years prior to enrolment (10 years during the grand-parenting period) is available.
+Recognition of prior learning completed in the five years prior (10 years during the grand-parenting period) is available.
 For the purposes of RPL, qualifications older than this are considered to be ‘kept alive’ by virtue of regular practice, registration, affiliation and continuing professional development in that field.

 The maximum number of points that can be claimed by way of RPL is 960, except during the grand-parenting period where up to 1440 points (the full Fellowship) can be claimed.